Bollnäs

 Bollnäs (/sv/) is a Swedish locality and the seat of Bollnäs Municipality, in Gävleborg County, Sweden.
 It has about 14,000 inhabitants.

 History

 The first recording of Bollnäs in writing is from 1312 when a vicar named Ingemund referred to it as Baldenaes, meaning "the large isthmus," referring to the isthmus into a nearby lake.
 Before becoming known as Bollnäs, its name was Bro By (lit.
 Bridge Village).

-Bollnäs has a station along the Northern Railline (Norra Stambanan), which it was connected to in 1878.
-The town became a main base for further northern expansion of the railroad.
-In 1884, it became a primary maintenance and repair workshop for the railroad.
-The railroad was the largest employer in Bollnäs for the greater part of the 20th century, until the 1990s when it was closed due to its location being no longer optimal.
+Bollnäs has a station along the Northern Railway line (Norra Stambanan), which it was connected to in 1878.
+The town became a main base for further northern expansion of the railway.
+In 1884, it became a primary maintenance and repair workshop for the railway.
+The railway was the largest employer in Bollnäs for the greater part of the 20th century, until the 1990s when it was closed due to its location being no longer optimal.
 Bollnäs became a city in 1942, nowadays an honorary title without administrative significance.

 Bollnäs is twinned with Shepton Mallet, England.